Hudson Regional Hospital

 Hudson Regional Hospital (HRH) is a private, for-profit acute care hospital, located on the Hackensack River, in Secaucus, New Jersey, on Meadowlands Parkway near Route 3.
 HRH has a helipad for transporting injured persons from the scene of an accident to the hospital and/or for transferring patients in critical need of specialized services from HRH to another hospital having that capability.

 History

 Established in 1976 by Dr. Paul Cavalli as a non-profit community hospital.
 It was originally Riverside Hospital, Meadowlands Hospital Medical Center. in 1986.
 It was purchased in December 2010 while near bankruptcy by MHA, LLC, owned by Richard Lipsky (a former anesthesiologist), Tamara Dunaev, Pavel Pogodin, and Anastasia Burlyuk.

 Meadowlands Hospital Medical Center was purchased by Yan Moshe on January 1, 2018 and renamed Hudson Regional Hospital.

 On December 19, 2017 the state approved the sale of the hospital to Yan Moshe for $12.2 million.
 Moshe is real-estate developer who owns a surgical center in Hackensack.
 The new owner must continue to operate it as a general hospital.

+Since 2025, HRH has been part of Hudson Regional Health.